16 Pantry Items You’re Probably Keeping for Too Long

 Out with the old!
 In with the new!

 The shelf life of whole grains like quinoa and farro is largely dependent on their fat content.
 Heat, air, and moisture are the top three enemies of whole grains because the elements can negatively affect their healthy oils, which in turn can cause your grains to go rancid sitting in your pantry.
 “Grains should always look and smell faintly sweet or have no aroma at all,” states the Whole Grains Council.
 “If you detect a musty or oily scent, the grains have passed their peak.”
 A good rule of thumb for freshness is to keep all grains in air-tight zipped bags or containers.
 Most will maintain their taste quality for up to six months.
 Quinoa typically lasts four months in the pantry and even longer when stored in the freezer—about eight months.
-On the other hand, you may want to think twice before you throw away these 11 foods too soon.

 Your favorite ground spices like turmeric, paprika, and nutmeg generally lose their potency after about two to three years.
 Eating old spices isn’t harmful to your health, but it won’t add any flavor to your recipes anymore.
 Do a quick sniff and taste test to determine if your spice is still fresh.
 If you can’t identify the flavor or scent, then toss it in the trash with these other foods you shouldn’t eat past the expiration date.